February 19, 2018 - TCO

 - Forward lunge

 Many research studies show a proper warmup, which includes the aforementioned components, can reduce injury risk.
 That opens up the potential for more training.
 Research also shows a consistent warmup can improve balance, strength, power and speed, which allow for a potential increase in performance.

 And finally, we get to the cooldown.
-The cool down is important for recovery.
-The cooldown helps our bodies return to a resting state, effectively and efficiently, which allows for maximum gains.
+The cooldown is important for recovery; it helps our bodies return to a resting state, effectively and efficiently, which allows for maximum gains.

 Check out these cooldown examples (do for 3 minutes each):